 Aubergines ‘a funghetto.’

-A top-notch lady, Leontina, helped Ginny appearance after my mom while she becomes a toddler.
-She helped my mum with me when I became tiny and then did the identical while my sister was born ten years later.
-A few years ago, while she was still properly enough to journey, Leontina got here down from the convent to which she had retired and met us all in Rome.
-We drove with her to Sperlonga, and he or she made two matters I consider specifically nicely.
-She made a brilliant tomato sauce (see observe beneath), and he or she did something fiendish with aubergines.
-Later, I found those have been aubergines ‘a a fun ghetto’ – cooked as one might prepare dinner mushrooms.
+A top-notch lady, Leontina, helped Ginny appear after my mom when she became a toddler.
+She helped my mum with me when I became tiny and did the same when my sister was born ten years later.
+A few years ago, while she was still properly enough to journey, Leontina got down from the convent where she had retired and met us all in Rome.
+We drove with her to Sperlonga, and they made two matters I consider specifically nicely.
+She made a brilliant tomato sauce (see observe beneath), and they did something sinister with aubergines.
+Later, I found tthat hose hwereaubergines, ”a a fun ghetto” – cooked as one might prepare dinner with mushrooms.

-Serves 4 or extra as an antipasto or facet
+Serves four or more as an antipasto or facet

-aubergines 1kg (violet are nice), cut in 2cm chunks
+aubergines 1kg (violet is nice), cut into 2cm chunks

 more virgin olive oil 80ml